yusbel/MicroserviceRuntimeAspNetCore/README.md

 * Service bus instance are created and stored in a concurrent collection during startup

 ### Queue configuration
-* Each sender queue have an acknowledge queue if acknowledge for message received and processed is expected by the sender microservice
+* Each sender queue have an acknowledge queue if acknowledge for message received and processed is expected by the sender microservice.
+The ackqueue is part of configuration to validate that the reply to in a message when used match the configuration.
+This control enable to secure that message are routed through queues as intended during the architecture cycle.
 * Each message have a DecryptScope that is required to decrypt message using the service runtime local crypto endpoint (it would be explained later)
 * Each queue is setup in a service endpoint.
 Receiver microserivce must validate the message intransit data (defined later) like the endpoint match the endpoint from where the message was received.
 This would provide gurantee that message are send to the queue and received from the queue that was intended too.